TrashonaJohnson/childabuse-project/README.md

 # Proposed solution
 ## software application
-Solution: Build an application that parents want to help their child but often they are in a place where they can't and it takes community stepping in to help that child grow and become resilient.
+Solution: Build an application that doing something or failing to do something that results in harms to a child or puts a child at risk of harm.

 # Classes
 * * Harming